Next Stop, Greenwich Village

 Next Stop, Greenwich Village is a 1976 American comedy-drama film written and directed by Paul Mazursky, featuring Lenny Baker, Shelley Winters, Ellen Greene, Lois Smith, and Christopher Walken.

 Plot

 The film takes place in 1953.
 Larry Lipinsky is a 22-year old Jewish man from Brownsville in Brooklyn, New York, with dreams of stardom.
-He moves to Greenwich Village, much to the chagrin of his extremely overprotective mother.
+He moves to Greenwich Village, much to the chagrin of his overprotective mother.
 Larry ends up hanging out with an eccentric bunch of characters while waiting for his big break.
 He has a group of tight-knit friends, which includes a wacky girl named Connie; Anita, an emotionally distraught woman who constantly contemplates suicide; Robert, a young WASP who fancies himself a poet; and Bernstein, an African-American gay man.
 All the while, he tries to maintain a stormy relationship with Sarah, his girlfriend.
 This band of outsiders becomes Larry's new family as he struggles as an actor and works toward a break in Hollywood.